James Patton (Virginia colonist): Land grants

 In 1748, Patton collaborated with his uncle, John Lewis, and Dr. Thomas Walker in the formation of the Loyal Land Company of Virginia.
 That same year, he accompanied Walker on a journey west, as far south as the "Fork Country of the Holston" (present-day Kingsport, Sullivan County, Tennessee), to survey the westernmost lands which were included as part of his 1745 land grant.
 Patton may have constructed a small fort in what is now Chilhowie, Virginia, likely just a blockhouse, which was converted in 1752 into the Town House, a tavern operated by Samuel Stalnaker.
 Due to the vague description of various land grants, the Loyal Company entered into several disputes with the Ohio Company and Patton's New River Company.
 Lawsuits were filed repeatedly on both sides and were only resolved with the deaths of the last surviving members of the Loyal Company in 1811.

 In January 1753, Patton applied for a second land grant of 100,000 acres, but this was not immediately approved due to objections by Patton's uncle, John Lewis, and by the Ohio Company.

 Patton became quite wealthy by surveying plots of land and selling them off.
 Between 1746 and 1754, Patton sold 31,291 acres of land, by 115 separate deeds, most of which can be found in the Library of Virginia.
-These purchases added up to a little over £2,050, Virginia currency (equivalent to about $504,346.00 today).
+These sales added up to a little over £2,050, Virginia currency (equivalent to about $504,346.00 today).
 Much of this land had come from the 100,000 acres Patton had acquired in the 1745 Woods River Grant.